meilisearch/specifications/text/0059-geo-search.md

 - Not required

 Following the [`sort` specification feature](https://github.com/meilisearch/specifications/pull/55):
-- The `_geo` field does not need to be referred to as `sortableAttributes` by the developer.
+>The `_geo` field does not need to be referred in `sortableAttributes` by the developer.
+>
-- There is no `geo` ranking rule as such.
+>There is no `geo` ranking rule as such.
 It is in fact within the `sort` ranking rule in an obfuscated way.
+>
-- `_geoRadius` built-in sort rule can sort documents in ascending or descending order.
+>`_geoRadius` built-in sort rule can sort documents in ascending or descending order.

 #### GET Search `/indexes/{indexUid}/search`